 Includes discussion of the term "knowing violation" of an employer's rule or policy, as appearing in G. L. c.
 1.51, s.
 25(e)(2), which can provide the basis for the denial of unemployment benefits to a discharged employee.

 Torres v.
 Director of the Division of Employment Security, 387 Mass.
 776 (1982)

 “The Unemployment Insurance statute presumes eligibility unless the circumstances of a worker’s separation from employment fall within a particular statutory disqualification.”

 Tri-County Youth Programs, Inc. v.
 Acting Deputy Director of the Division of Employment and Training, 54 Mass.
 App.
 Ct.
 405 (2002)

-Apply for unemployment benefits, Dept. of Unemployment Assistance
+Apply for unemployment benefits, Mass.
+Dept. of Unemployment Assistance.

 You should apply for unemployment benefits during your first week of total or partial unemployment.
 Most claims are processed within 21-28 days after filing.
 It may take longer if there is an issue with your claim.